-The Foreign Exchange and Foreign Trade Act (Act No. 228 of 1949) (FEFTA) is one of the key pieces of legislation in Japan that provides general regulations for foreign transactions including FDI in Japan.
+The Foreign Exchange and Foreign Trade Act (Act No. 228 of 1949) (FEFTA) is one of the key pieces of legislation in Japan that provides general regulations for foreign transactions including foreign direct investment (FDI) in Japan.
 The Minister of Finance and the Minister of Economy, Trade and Industry have jurisdiction over the FEFTA, although the Bank of Japan assists in some of the operations of the FEFTA (eg, accepting permit applications, notification forms and reports) (article 69 of the FEFTA).

 Under the FEFTA, certain foreign transactions involving 'inward direct investment etc' by a foreign investor require notification to be given to the Japanese government.
-In the past, prior notification and approval from the relevant minister was required.
-However, the FEFTA was amended in April 1998 so that reports only need to be submitted to the Minister of Finance or other relevant minister after a transaction had been conducted ('post-factum reporting requirement'), unless the transaction involves an industry relating to national security (such as armaments, aircraft, nuclear power, space development and explosives); the maintenance of public policy (such as electricity and gas, heat supply, communications and broadcasting); public security (such as the manufacture of biological products and security); manufacturing involving advanced technologies; and industries excluded from liberalisation upon notice being given to the OECD (such as agriculture, forestry and fishing, air and marine transportation, petroleum and leather).
-In those specific industries, prior notification and approval is still required.
+In the past, prior notification and approval from the relevant minister were required.
+However, the FEFTA was amended in April 1998 so that reports only need to be submitted to the Minister of Finance or other relevant ministers after a transaction had been conducted (the 'post-factum reporting requirement').
+However, prior notification and approval are still required if the transaction involves:

+- an industry involved in: - national security (such as armaments, aircraft, nuclear power, space development and explosives); - the maintenance of public policy (such as electricity and gas, heat supply, communications and broadcasting);

+- public security (such as the manufacture of biological products and security); - manufacturing involving advanced technologies; and - an industry excluded from liberalisation upon notice being given to the OECD (such as agriculture, forestry and fishing, air and marine transportation, petroleum and leather).

-Under the FEFTA, the term 'foreign investor' means any one of the following persons who makes, for example, inward direct investment:
+Under FEFTA, the term 'foreign investor' means any one of the following persons who makes an inward direct investment:

-- 1 an individual who is a non-resident; - 2 a juridical person or other organisation either established pursuant to foreign laws and regulations, or having its principal office in a foreign state; - 3 a corporation of which the ratio of the sum of the number of voting rights directly held by those listed in points 1 or 2 and the number of voting rights specified by Cabinet Order as those indirectly held through other corporations in the number of voting rights of all shareholders or members of the corporation is 50 per cent or higher; and

-4 in addition to what is listed in points (2) and (3), a juridical person or other organisation in which persons as listed in point (1) occupy the majority of either the officers (meaning directors or other persons equivalent thereto) or the officers having the power of representation.
+- 1 an individual who is a non-resident; - 2 a juridical person or other organisation either established pursuant to foreign laws and regulations or having its principal office in a foreign state; - a corporation of which the ratio of the sum of the number of voting rights directly held by those listed in (1) or (2) and the number of voting rights specified by Cabinet Order as those indirectly held through other corporations in the number of voting rights of all shareholders or members of the corporation is 50 per cent or higher; and - 4 in addition (2) and (3), a juridical person or other organisation in which persons as listed in (1) occupy the majority of either the officers (meaning directors or other persons equivalent thereto) or the officers having the power of representation.

-Under the FEFTA, the term 'inward direct investment, etc' means an act that falls under any of the following:
+Under the FEFTA, the term 'inward direct investment, etc' means any of the following actions: